-The Additional Child Care Subsidy (ACCS) provides extra help with fees to families facing barriers to child care.
-ACCS will usually cover all of a child’s child care fees.
+The Additional Child Care Subsidy (ACCS) provides extra help with the cost of early childhood education and care to families facing difficult or challenging circumstances.
+ACCS will usually cover all of a child’s early childhood education and care fees.

 On this page:

 be eligible for Child Care Subsidy (CCS)

 There are 4 ACCS categories.
 The amount of ACCS a family can get depends on the category they’re eligible for.

 ACCS is paid to providers to pass on to families as a fee reduction.